Bywell

 Bywell is a village and civil parish in Northumberland, England.
 It is situated on the north bank of the River Tyne opposite Stocksfield, between Hexham and Newcastle.
-The parish has a population of around 380 and Newton is now its most populous settlement.
+The parish has a population of around 380 and Newton to the north is now its most populous settlement.

 Name

-Bywell means bend in the river.
-Bywell is situated on a bend on the River Tyne.
-That is how the village got its name.
+Bywell means bend in the river: it is situated on a bend on the River Tyne.

 Governance

 Bywell is in the parliamentary constituency of Hexham.

-An electoral ward of the same name exists.
-This ward stretches east to Wylam with a total population of 4,534.
+Bywell is in the electoral ward of Stocksfield and Bywell for Northumberland County Council elections.

 Landmarks

 Bywell Hall is an imposing house of 1766 by James Paine.

 Bywell Castle is a gatehouse tower built in the early 15th century for Ralph Neville, Earl of Westmorland.

 There are two churches in Bywell.